 “What beauty is, I know not, though it dependeth upon many things…”

-While we may not all be able to agree on what is beautiful and what is not, we all can agree that there are certain things which seem to have qualities which have the ability to touch us deeply.
+While we may not all be able to agree on what is beautiful and what is not, we all can agree that there are certain things which seem to have qualities which can touch us deeply.
 Understanding these qualities – whether they come from within us, or from within the objects we create–can be powerful tools to enrich our lives and the lives of others.

 Beauty as a Neurological Experience

 One way of looking at beauty is the idea that we perceive something as beautiful because it triggers some sort of physical response within us which is agreeable.
-This response to stimuli can be very powerful.
+This response to stimuli can be potent.

 In 1998 V.S.
 Ramachandran and William Hirstein published a report called “The Science of Art, A Neurological Theory of Aesthetic Experience.”
 This was the first study of its kind to investigate how the human brain responded to art.
-In the study they suggested that artists consciously or subconsciously used specific visual design principles to stimulate the visual areas of the brain in order to evoke a direct emotional response.
-If certain principles of art were defined and employed, the brain will respond to those in a specific way.
+In the study, they suggested that artists consciously or subconsciously used specific visual design principles to stimulate the visual areas of the brain to evoke a direct emotional response.
+If certain principles of art were defined and employed, the brain would respond to those in a specific way.

 Ramachandran’s study even tried to define specific principles of art as they relate to Neuroscience.
-The idea behind this type of thinking almost says that if we properly understand all the stimuli(color, shapes, etc) properly, we can create a very specific and agreeable type of art which will always invoke the proper emotional response.
-Artwork could be tested objectively, and it could be created in a formulaic manner.
+The idea behind this type of thinking almost says that if we correctly understand all the stimuli(color, shapes, etc.) accurately, we can create a particular and agreeable kind of art which will always invoke the proper emotional response.
+Artwork could be tested objectively, and it could be produced in a formulaic manner.

-It may be true that when we attempt to create something beautiful, we are trying to create an appropriate and “agreeable” chemical response in a viewers brain.
-While scientifically accurate, this scientific way of thinking about aesthetic experience and the arts does very little to inspire the artist, and potentially limits the power of the arts.
+It may be true that when we attempt to create something beautiful, we are trying to develop an appropriate and “agreeable” chemical response in a viewers brain.
+While scientifically accurate, this scientific way of thinking about the aesthetic experience and the arts does very little to inspire the artist and potentially limits the power of the arts.